MIDS-scaling-up/v3/week13/labs/Readme.md

 ```
 Try the following notebooks:
 * Download the [Colab example](https://colab.research.google.com/drive/1rY7Ln6rEE1pOlfSHCYOVaqt8OvDO35J0#forceEdit=true&offline=true&sandboxMode=true) and run it in your Jupyter notebook.
 Skip the cells that deal with RAPIDS installation.
 Note how easy it is to use CuDF and CuML
+* Open up a terminal and clone the examples repo: `git clone https://github.com/rapidsai/notebooks.git`
+* go to the notebooks directory and pull the submodules: `sh update.sh`
 * Under the cuml folder, run through the K-means demo example.
 What is the speedup you get?
 * Under the same folder, run through the random forest example.
 What is the speedup you get?
 * Under the xgboost folder, run the XGBoost demo.
 Repeat on the CPU.
 What is the speedup?